“It is no measure of health to be well adjusted to a profoundly sick society.” Krishnamurti.

 The essential task of the immune system is to maintain a balance between reaction and tolerance.
 It is essential that this tolerance, called oral tolerance, is established.
 A diverse gut flora established in early life with many types of bacteria, fungi, and other microorganisms, is crucial for this, as it teaches the cells of the immune system that not everything is bad.
 We cannot support our own health unless it is addressed.
 Virus’s have been around for centuries including more recent years such as E-Coli, Mad cow, Tsars, Ebola plus many more.
-Is your body strong enough to fight infections?
+Is your body strong enough to fight infections and recover?

 So build a healthy immune system